Welcome to BCLMA – where leaders in law firm management meet, engage, explore and build their skills.

 * There may be a cost associated with these events that is not included in the annual fee.

 Representatives should select the subsections on the enrolment from which they wish to receive communications.
 Doing so ensures you receive the most relevant information.
-Start here with the Enrolment Form (PDF) and Map for membership boundaries.
+Start here with the Online Enrolment Form and Map for membership boundaries.

 The Board of Directors reserves the right to accept and refuse representatives.
 The Directors may, at any time, request a description of the prospective representative’s duties in their current position or request a copy of their current job description.